henrik42/solo/README.md

 scripting we'll re-structure the logic a little:

 * In `src/clj/solo/web/spa.clj` we publish web-services
-  (`/ws/get-current-loggers` and `/ws/set-log-level`) on the
+  (`/ws/get-current-loggers` and `/ws/set-log-level`) on the server
-  server-side.
+  side.
 These will use JSON [4] as message format.
 That makes it easy to use/consume these web-services from the browser/CLJS/JavaScript.

 * In `src/cljs/solo/spa.cljs` we use/consume these web-services on the
-  client-side.
+  client side.
 We'll use CLJS to (1) retrieve the loggers via `/ws/get-current-loggers`, (2) do filtering and (3) render the data to the DOM.
 For mutation we'll (4) call `/ws/set-log-level`.